1. Turning Wheels

 “Thanks again.”
 I mumble and walk away; a smile breaking out on my face.

 I walked into my next class, my smile still firmly in place excited to tell my friends about my interaction with the schools hottest guy.
 He was a senior, a year above me and the Mayors son; because of his dad everyone knew who he was, and everyone liked him.
-I don’t think my smile wasn’t going to move for the next month.
+I don’t think my smile was going to move for the next month.

 Walking out of the school gates with my friends later that day; ready to walk home they were still going on about what happened earlier and a red convertible car pulled up beside us causing us to stop.